 Despite this, designing and administering sales comp is diabolically difficult.
 Creating fair territories, setting appropriate quotas, pulling in the right data, and calculating commissions involves lots of variables and complex calculations.
 This takes a lot of time and effort to get it to a stage where both you and your team are happy.

 That is where Sales Performance Management (SPM) comes in.
-Sales Performance Management describes software that helps you design territories, come up with quotas, calculate commissions, and report on performance.
+Sales Performance Management describes software that helps you design territories, define quotas, calculate commissions, and report on performance.
 It is a way of helping plan, manage, analyze, and improve sales performance.

-And with the right system, you will instill a high-performance culture that is based on accurate and transparent commission calculations, less errors, and insightful analytics.
-This means your sales team does not spend countless hours anymore verifying their commissions, rather spending that time on what they are good at, making sales.
+And with the right system, you will instill a high-performance culture that is based on accurate and transparent commission calculations and insightful analytics.
+This means your sales team does not spend countless hours verifying their commissions and instead spends time on what they are good at, making sales.

 SPM and ICM Compared

-Both Sales Performance Management (SPM) and Incentive Compensation Management (ICM) software provide the core capability of calculating and communicating sales compensation.
+Both Sales Performance Management and Incentive Compensation Management software provides the core capability of calculating and communicating sales compensation.
 But what is the difference between the two?

-Gartner, one of the world's leading research and advisory companies, has set out a management model about SPM that begins with a definition of critical capabilities.
+Gartner, one of the world's leading research and advisory companies, has written a report about SPM that begins with a definition of critical capabilities.

 These capabilities include: